ianmaleney/rebecca/bio.md

 permalink: "/bio/"

 ---
 Rebecca O’ Dwyer is an Irish art writer, critic and editor based in Berlin.
-She recently completed a PhD in the department of Visual Culture at the National College of Art & Design in Dublin, after writing a thesis on the conditions of contemporary art criticism.
+She holds a PhD from the department of Visual Culture at the National College of Art & Design in Dublin.

 Her writing has appeared in _Paper Visual Art Journal_, _Source Photographic Review, Art Review, Real Life,_ _Enclave Review_, _Fallow Media_, _Spike_, _frieze_, _032c_, _Eyeline_, _Apollo_, _The Stinging Fly,_ _The Tangerine_, and elsewhere; and she has written texts alongside exhibitions at the Project Arts Centre, The Irish Museum of Modern Art, The Douglas Hyde Gallery, the Lab, Temple Bar Gallery, and mother’s tankstation.